thechelsuk/uk.thechels/_pages/gear.md

 ## TV

-I use an Apple TV in the office and have Firesticks from Amazon too, with all other TVs at home runnning Firesticks.
+I use an Apple TV in the office

 ## Listening